bas-ansible-roles-collection/postgresql9-client/README.md

 ## Limitations

-## Limitations

 * The PostgreSQL client version varies depending on which operating system is used and if non-system package sources are permitted

 As the package policy varies between system and non-system package sources, and between operating systems, the version of the PostgreSQL tools installed is variable between supported operating systems.

-TODO: Clarify situation for each OS.
+> TODO: Clarify situation for each OS.

 It is a convention of BARC roles to use the latest version of packages.
 Where a suitable non-system package source is available it will be used.
 Otherwise system packages will be used.
 Suitable non-system packages require a reputable,